Ollie1o1/options/WARP.md

 - Operating modes (selected by the first prompt):
   - Single-stock: enter a ticker (e.g., AAPL).
 Quantile-based LOW/MEDIUM/HIGH premium buckets on that one symbol.
   - Budget scan: enter `ALL`.
+You supply a per-contract budget, then choose:
+    - TARGETED: Scan specific tickers you provide (comma-separated)
-You supply a per-contract budget and a list of tickers.
-Contracts are filtered to fit the budget and bucketed by percentage of budget.
+    - DISCOVERY: Scan 1-100 tickers from the full market universe to see what your budget can get you Contracts are filtered to fit the budget and bucketed by percentage of budget (LOW: 0-33%, MEDIUM: 33-66%, HIGH: 66-100%).
   - Discovery scan: enter `DISCOVER` (or leave blank).
 Scans a predefined list of highly traded tickers (you choose how many to scan) with quantile-based buckets and diversified picks.
+No budget constraint.

 - Data flow (big picture):
   1) Configuration & market context: